 Don’t worry, you’re not alone.

-Getting stuck in China without a VPN is a common problem that many people face.
+Getting stuck in China without a reliable VPN is a common problem that many people face.
 I get emails about this all the time 🙂

-It’s usually the case that people land in China and didn’t realize that a specific app or website was blocked in China.
+It’s usually the case that people land in China and didn’t realize that a specific app or website was blocked in China

 Panic ensues.